noahehall/multicloud/providers/aws/services/Storage/storageGateway.md

   - provides public VPC, and Federal Information Processing Standards (FIPS) service endpoints.
 - Management and monitoring via gateway console: manage and monitor your Storage Gateway and its associated resources.
 - storage protocols: NFS, SMB, iSCSI, or iSCSI VTL
+- The primary resource of the Storage Gateway is a gateway.
+  - sub-resources: don't exist unless they are associated with a gateway.
+  - such as volumes or Internet Small Computer System Interface (iSCSI) targets

 ### Deployment options for the Storage Gateway appliance